 It is important to point out that the energy generated either by gasification or by the pyrolysis is not 100% renewable.
 Indeed, it releases carbon dioxide from:

 The anaerobic digestion process can be used to generate energy from organic waste.
 This waste includes food and animal products, for example.
 This waste is decomposed into biogas and fertilizer in an oxygen-free container.

 This approach offers great potential from an energy point of view.
 By treating 5.5 million tons of waste in this way, it would be possible to create enough energy to power 164,000 households.
 Compared to other methods, this would save between 0.22 and 0.35 million tons of carbon dioxide.

-The transport of hazardous waste on the territory of several countries increases the risk of mismanagement.
-Transport, recycling, and disposal practices for hazardous waste are riskier.
+The transport of hazardous waste on the territory of several countries increases the risk of due mismanagement.
+Transport, recycling and disposal practices for hazardous waste are more risky.
 To ensure that an international ship is managed in accordance with the protection of human health and the environment, the Resource Conservation and Recovery Act (RCRA) contains monitoring and management measures.
 These are applicable to both the import and export of hazardous waste.